Variational Quantum Eigensolver: A Comparative Analysis of Classical and Quantum Optimizer Methods: Optimization

 which is composed of four terms, corresponding to four quantum expectations we run on the quantum processor.
 Then, the Fubini-Study metric Eq.~(\ref{HesFu}) is replaced by the QN-SPSA metric at $k$-th iteration

 where $\bar{H}^{k}({\boldsymbol\theta}) \in \mathbb{R}^{p \times p}$ and $s_k$ is a small positive hyperparameter able to be tuned.
-The metric is, however, still too highly stochastic, so some helpful techniques are invoked to resolve that hitch, say, counting information from previous updates to smooth the estimator
+The metric is, however, still too highly stochastic, so some helpful techniques are invoked to address this issue, for example by counting information from previous updates to smooth the estimator

 eventually, because the estimator is still ill-conditioned and unstable.
 To satisfy the positive semi-definite warranting the local convex analysis and invertibility condition of $\tilde{H}^{k}$, the following replacement is needed accordingly,